Last Updated on March 26, 2023

 Doxies come in two size varieties, namely the Mini and the Standard Dachshunds.

 How big does a Mini Dachshund get?

 Mini Daschunds weigh under 11 pounds (5 kg) and stand between 5 and 6 inches (13 to 15 cm) tall.

-Both Mini and Standard Dachshunds have similar coat types, that being either long-haired, smooth, or wire-haired, and the colors of the coat can be brown, black, tan, cream, red, or a combination of these colors.
+Both Mini and Standard Doxies have similar coat types, that being either long-haired, smooth, or wire-haired, and the colors of the coat can be brown, black, tan, cream, red, or a combination of these colors.